How to Automate Droplet Setup with cloud-init

 • Configure and launch nginx on each Droplet.

-By the end of the tutorial, you will be able to log into each Droplet using the new user name and SSH key, and view a static website hosted on each Droplet.
+By the end of the tutorial, you be can log in to each Droplet using the new user name and SSH key, and view a static website hosted on each Droplet.

 This use case opens up the possibility of being able to set up user accounts on Droplets for entire teams without even having to log in to the Droplet first.